Best Places to View Fall Foliage

 Nestled among the lush scenery of upstate New York, the Adirondacks offer a wide range of outdoor activities for visitors.
-In order to see the colors of the maple, oak, beech, and birch trees in the area, visitors can hike along the lakes or scale one of the many peaks in the area.
+Do a shoreline hike along a sparkling lake, or scale one of the many peaks in the area to enjoy a dazzling display of fall colors from forests of maple, oak, beech, and birch.

-A town that is known primarily for its luxurious ski resorts, Aspen is also host to one of the most beautiful autumn landscapes in the country.
-During the months of September and October, visitors can hike among golden aspen trees and catch a glimpse of massive purple mountains reflected in the waters of Maroon Lake.
+Known primarily for its luxurious ski resorts, Aspen is also home to one of the most beautiful autumn landscapes in the country.
+During the months of September and October, visitors hike among golden stands of aspen trees set against purple-colored mountains that reflect in the waters of Maroon Lake.

-Home to miles of yellow poplar and hickory trees, Blue Ridge Parkway features brilliant red maples and vibrant orange sassafras.
-The region also has a large number of cozy cottages and bed-and-breakfasts, which allows visitors to experience the fall foliage in comfort and style.
+Home to miles of yellow poplar and hickory trees, Blue Ridge Parkway also features brilliant red maples and vibrant orange sassafras.
+The parkway itself was built over the tops of mountains, and features numerous lookouts that offer amazing and colorful vistas.

-Located in the heart of the Massachusetts countryside, The Berkshires plays host to a number of scenic trails and routes, including the Mohawk Trail and Jacob’s Ladder Scenic Byway.
+Located in western Massachusetts, The Berkshires feature a number of scenic trails and routes ideal for a day of enjoying fall foliage, including the Mohawk Trail and Jacob’s Ladder Scenic Byway.
+Look for red maples along bogs or brooks, and brilliant sugar maples at the higher elevations.